LionelBeato/shreveport/spring/techtalentblog/README.md

 ## The Controller

 Now we need to build our controller.
 In the package `controller`, create a new class named `BlogPostController`.
 This class will handle all the routing, requests, and responses for our application's `BlogPost` model.

-## View

-For the view we will be utilizing thymeleaf.
-Recall that thymeleaf is a templating solution to render data in an HTML file from our back end.
-Since we are utilizing templates, we will need to create our pages under `resources/templates`.
-There, create a directory named `blogpost`.
-Inside of `blogpost`, create two html files: `index` and `result`.
 Add `@Controller` onto your class definition and implement the following code:

 ```java
     private BlogPostRepository blogPostRepository;